Anna Sun

 "Anna Sun" is the debut single by American rock band Walk the Moon, released on February 7, 2012.
 The song is originally from their 2010 self-released debut album I want!
 I want! and was also included on their 2012 major-label debut album, Walk the Moon.
 The song was written by band members Adrian Galvin, Nick Lerangis, Nicholas Petricca and Adam Reifsnyder.

 "Anna Sun" peaked at number 10 on the Billboard Alternative chart and number 20 on the Billboard Rock Songs chart.

 Song history

 "Anna Sun" was written by lead vocalist Nicholas Petricca and New York-based singer/songwriter Nick Lerangis, along with the help of their 8-year-old neighbor Jake Young.
-The song is named after their professor (see here and here) from Kenyon College and is meant to symbolize youth.
-"It's about college, about maintaining that little bit of being a kid," Petricca said.
-"Don't be afraid to play."
+The song is named after their professor from Kenyon College (who now teaches at Duke University) and is meant to symbolize youth.

 The band's self-released album I Want!
 I Want! was recorded by Chris Schmidt and Ben Cochran at Soap Floats Recording Studio in their hometown of Cincinnati, Ohio.

 Composition

 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, "Anna Sun" is written in the time signature of common time, with a moderate tempo of 72 beats per minute.
-It is composed in the key of B♭ major and the melody spans a tonal range of G4 to B♭5.
+It is composed in the key of B♭ major and the melody spans a tonal range of G3 to B♭4.